delaneyj/datastar/backends/go/site/static/md/reference/core.md

 <div data-ref="foo"></div>
 ```

-Makes an element available in the `ctx.refs` object.
+Makes an element available in the `ctx._dsPlugins.refs` object.
 This is useful for accessing elements in the DOM.
 Can be accessed in scripts via `~foo`.

 ## Preprocessor Plugins